-- 70. An APRA-regulated entity must: - (a) align variable remuneration outcomes with performance and risk outcomes; and - (b) reflect the appropriate application of remuneration adjustment tools in variable remuneration outcomes, as specified in paragraph 65(c) of this Prudential Standard.
+- 72. An APRA-regulated entity must: - (a) align variable remuneration outcomes with performance and risk outcomes; and - (b) reflect the appropriate application of variable remuneration adjustment tools in variable remuneration outcomes, as specified in paragraph 65(c) of this Prudential Standard. - 73.
+An APRA-regulated entity must not accelerate the vesting of unvested variable remuneration for a person in a specified role no longer employed or engaged by the entity, unless specific exceptions15 have been included in the remuneration policy.
+If that person is eligible for any unvested variable remuneration, it must be subject to the same vesting conditions as those for a person employed or engaged by the entity.